Western Animation / Pete

 - He sometimes teams up with his nemesis Mickey Mouse to deal with an even bigger enemy.

 - Evil Sounds Deep: Especially the Jim Cummings version.
+His original actor, Billy Bletcher, was famed for such roles.
 The Other Wiki once said it was done to contrast Mickey's light falsetto voice.

 - Fat Bastard: To varying degrees throughout the years (see Depending on the Writer) but he always is fat and almost always is an incredible bastard.